alganzory/UOVH-Hackathon-Prototype/README.md

 Prize.

 The repo consists of:

+ 1. The gloves detection and classification model we trained in
+    `gloves_model/`
-1-the gloves detection and classification model we trained in `gloves_model/` 2- The python script which is a modified version of one of the demos that Intel OpenVino toolkit provides which is basically the Inference Engine  API along with added simple GUI in `obj_detection_demo_ssd_async.py`
+ 2. The python script which is a modified version of one of the demos that Intel OpenVino toolkit provides which is basically the Inference Engine  API along with added simple GUI in
+        `obj_detection_demo_ssd_async.py`
-3- The Jupyter notebook which should run on Google Colab which you can use to produce a Tensorflow custom object detection model that can be then used by OpenVino model optimizer to get the .xml and .bin files in `Tensorflow_Custom_Object_Detection.ipynb`
+ 3. The Jupyter notebook which should run on Google Colab which you can use to produce a Tensorflow custom object detection model that can be then used by OpenVino model
+        optimizer to get the .xml and .bin files in
+        `Tensorflow_Custom_Object_Detection.ipynb`

 To run the python script, you need to have Intel OpenVino toolkit installed and then move the .py file into the clone this repo in the `C:\Program Files (x86)\IntelSWTools\openvino_2020.4.287\deployment_tools\open_model_zoo\demos\python_demos` directory and the cd into the folder and run `python obj_detection_demo_ssd_async.py`